jameswniu/research_doc_extraction_rag_agent/docs/ARCHITECTURE.md

 ## Key Design Decisions

+**Dual model architecture** - Claude Opus 4.5 handles the heavy lifting (question inference, theme extraction) while GPT-5.1 generates the executive summaries.
+Opus excels at precise extraction from messy data; GPT-5.1 produces warmer, more conversational summaries.

-**Question inference** - Instead of guessing from column names like "vpn_selection", the pipeline samples actual responses and asks Claude what question was likely asked.
-This produces natural, specific questions like "What factors influenced your choice of VPN provider?"
+**Question inference** - Instead of guessing from column names like "vpn_selection", the pipeline samples actual responses and asks Claude Opus 4.5 what question was likely asked.
+This produces natural, specific questions like "What factors influenced your decision when choosing your VPN?"

 **Dynamic question detection** - The pipeline doesn't hardcode question names.
 It looks at column contents and picks out the ones that look like text responses.
 This makes it work with any survey structure.